go-gorm/gorm/README.md

 db.Where(map[string]interface{}{"name": "jinzhu", "age": 20}).Find(&users)
 //// SELECT * FROM users WHERE name = "jinzhu" AND age = 20;

-// IN for primary Keys
+// IN for primary keys
 db.Where([]int64{20, 21, 22}).Find(&users)
 //// SELECT * FROM users WHERE id IN (20, 21, 22);
 ```